-HOUSTON – School is about to start.
-For many children that means riding the bus.
+HOUSTON – For many children that means riding the bus.
 What plans do school districts have to handle transportation during a pandemic?
 KPRC 2 Investigates has answers about your child’s safety on the bus.

 “I hope more parents can take their kids to school if they can,” said parent, Lesley Briggs.
 She added, “Just to ease the burden of the school buses and the school bus drivers.”